llprecasting/recastingCodes/README.md

 This repository holds example codes for recasting long-lived particle (LLP) searches.

+## Adding your recasting code ##

+This is an open repository and if you have developed a code for recasting a LLP analysis, we encourage you to include it here.
+Please contact <llp-recasting@googlegroups.com> and we will provide you with the necessary information for including your code.

 ## Repository Structure ##

 The repository folder structure is organized according to the type of LLP signature and the